rjnole/blog.camunda.org/content/post/2016/10/camunda-bpm-760-alpha5-released.md

 # Performance Improvements of DMN Engine

-A potential customer evaluated our DMN Engine against another very popular open source rule engine in a project.
-We were already a lot faster but when they showed us the numbers we thought that this could be better still.
-So we introduced caching of Script Engines and Compiled Scripts (Groovy, ...) which made it even faster.
+A potential customer evaluated our DMN Engine against another very popular open source business rules engine in a project.
+Of course our engine was a lot faster but when they showed us the numbers we thought that it could be better still.
+So we introduced caching of Script Engines and Compiled Scripts (Groovy, …) which made it even faster.

 Caching of Compiled scripts is something which we already support for some time in BPMN and now users can enjoy the same benefits and fast performance in DMN.